Posted 5 years ago

 It was in production from 1953 to 1973.

 This design won the "Grand Prix" at the 1954 Milan Triennale and was voted the "Most Beautiful Object of the Year" by House Beautiful magazine that year.
-In the last photo I've added Emanuel Beranek's later vase of 1958 as a comparison.
+In the third photo I've added Emanuel Beranek's later vase of 1958 as a comparison.

 "Born in 1926 in Helsinki Timo Sarpaneva was one of the great personalities responsible for the world reputation of Finnish design since the 1950s.
 Sarpaneva was Doctor HC of the Royal College of Art in London and the University of Art and Design in Helsinki and Academician HC of the University of Mexico."